Is it smart for the US to export LNG

 They need to bridge some very conventional requirements.
 And they need to do so in the new, madhouse LNG world.

-An oil project would try to determine what the market for oil is going to be in the future.
+An oil project would try to determine what the oil market is going to be in the future.
 This enables them to develop a business plan for the project.
 The planning will take those assumptions and build an economic model.
 Armed with that, they go and search for money to realize their idea.
 And the finance world is happy with this state of affairs.

 Not so in LNG.

-In LNG you actually need off-take agreements covering a certain term.
+In LNG you need off-take agreements covering a certain term.
 This term is never shorter than 10 years.
 They also feature a pre-determinable price that must be high enough.
-Whats high enough?
+What’s high enough?
 The lenders want to be sure that the project earns enough money to reimburse them for their efforts.

 This means two things.
 You need a creditworthy buyer for the LNG.
 This buyer then signs a contract forcing him to take or to pay for a certain amount of LNG per year.
 Deliveries on that contract will start no earlier than 5 years after signature or even later.

 And now you will receive LNG volumes for much longer than 10 years while you cannot refuse to take it.
-The cherry on top is a price that’s high enough to always cover the cost of CAPEX, OPEX and a decent Rate of Return.
+The cherry on top is a price that’s high enough to always cover the cost of CAPEX, OPEX, and a decent Rate of Return.
 This is a true straightjacket for a buyer.
 Buyers usually went for such deals as there was not much of an alternative.

 But now LNG is in copious supply.
 And there is a vibrant spot market giving you as much LNG as you want on a moment’s notice.
 Asia is still the big magnet that attracts most of the premium volumes.
-That said, prices are still very low and getting a buyer to pay extra is challenging at best.
+That said, prices are still very low, and getting a buyer to pay extra is challenging at best.

 Not an easy situation.

 The wet dream for every LNG project developer today is China.
-Its the strongest growing one of the big LNG markets.
+It’s the strongest growing one of the big LNG markets.
 Almost all LNG professionals expect the country to expand gas use by leaps and bounds.
 This should happen to improve its appalling air.
 China’s gas market is the big price that everyone covets and pins his hopes on.

 But, imagine they would have gotten what they wanted.
 Let’s assume that those projects would already have contracted with China.
 The project itself got underway and now China rescinds the contract because of the trade war.
 And the LNG project is already under construction.
 That’s like throwing a nuke into a pretty complicated situation.